Darkness Unveiled

 Darkness Unveiled is a book about Vampire: The Eternal Struggle published by Wizards of the Coast.

 Contents

-Darkness Unveiled is a hardback 200-page player's guide for Vampire: The Eternal Struggle featuring a cover by Dave McKean and black ribbons to tie the book closed.
+Darkness Unveiled is a 200-page hardcover player's guide for Vampire: The Eternal Struggle featuring a cover by Dave McKean and black ribbons to allow the book to be tied closed.

 Reception

 Andy Butcher reviewed Darkness Unveiled for Arcane magazine, rating it a 9 out of 10 overall.
 Butcher comments that "Darkness Unveiled is a must for any V:TES player.
 It's packed full of useful advice, intelligent discussion and handy hints.
 Apart from the lack of an index there's very little wrong with it.
 It will give novice and expert players alike a clearer understanding of both how to play and how to win."